 Systemic family therapy plays a key role in treating children and adolescents, where involving parents and siblings is vital.
 It addresses family problems and works on solutions for everyone.

-Cognitive Behavioral Therapy (CBT)
+Treatment for Anorexia Nervosa with Cognitive Behavioral Therapy (CBT)

 In CBT, mental disorders are viewed as consequences of negative or stressful learning experiences.
-It is believed that problematic behaviors related to mental disorders can be unlearned through new experiences.
-CBT aims to stimulate both conscious and unconscious learning processes, reducing problematic behaviors and symptoms.
+It is believed that problematic behaviours related to mental disorders can be unlearned through new experiences.
+CBT aims to stimulate both conscious and unconscious learning processes, reducing problematic behaviours and symptoms.
 Therapy focuses on specific eating-related issues like irregular meal patterns or avoidance of certain foods.
 Normal eating habits are reinforced through structured meal plans and eating diaries.
 CBT also questions how weight and body image affect self-perception, aiming to change distorted self-perception and unhealthy attitudes.
 The goal is to improve self-esteem, conflict resolution skills, and social competence.

 In this approach, eating disorders are seen as expressions of internal and interpersonal conflicts that stem from life experiences.
 Understanding these conflicts and their underlying causes helps to find healthier solutions.
 Life experiences often emerge in the therapeutic relationship and are processed with the therapist.
 This creates opportunities for new, healing experiences, allowing the symptom (the eating disorder) to no longer be needed as a solution for inner conflicts.
+This approach can last several years and aims to bring about profound and healing personality changes.

-Interpersonal Therapy
+Treatment with Interpersonal Therapy

 This method focuses on improving current life situations, such as resolving interpersonal conflicts or navigating transitions, like becoming an adult or moving from school to work.

-Systemic Family Therapy
+Systemic Family Therapy for Treatment of Anorexia

 Involving parents and siblings in therapy is crucial, especially for younger patients.
 Family issues are explored, and solutions are developed for everyone involved.
 Changes in family dynamics can lead to positive outcomes for the patient, while family members can also benefit from the therapy.
 For example, parents’ guilt, which they often carry, can be alleviated.